 Water has many functions in the body that make it as precious as air.
 Water cleanses our bodies on a cellular level, regulates body temperature, helps lubricate our joints and ligaments, protects organs and tissues, carries nutrients and oxygen to cells, lightens the burden on the liver and kidneys by flushing waste from the body, and helps dissolve minerals and nutrients to make them accessible to your body.

-Every day you lose water thorough breath, perspiration, and bathroom breaks.
+Every day you lose water through breath, perspiration, and bathroom breaks.
 This means it is essential to continue drinking water throughout the day.
 But hydration does not just come from drinking water, you can eat it too.
 Yes, you heard that right.
 Melons, berries, cucumbers, lettuce, zucchini, bell peppers, cauliflower, and celery; all of these are more than 90% water.
+Incorporating them into healthy meals for the new year can make a massive difference to your overall wellness.

 The U.S. National Academies of Sciences, Engineering, and Medicine recommends 15.5 cups of water a day for men and 11.5 cups a day for women. ₆ Not getting enough water can lead to dehydration on a cellular level which can cause, fatigue, headache, muscle cramps, and worsened sicknesses and conditions.

 Chances are if you don’t recognize an ingredient, your body won’t either.
 Like all natural things our body is incredibly intuitive, but as we get more and more into a fast-paced daily rhythm, we seem to lose that ability.
-When our bodies are filled with toxins from pesticides, refined oils and sugars, we begin to lose that mind body sync.
+When our bodies are filled with toxins from pesticides, refined oils, and sugars, we begin to lose that mind-body sync.
 This impacts your ability to think, feel, sleep and act.
+Incorporating more healthy meals for the new year allows you to feel better, holistically.

 Eating whole foods allows your body to reap the benefits from the phytonutrients that are often removed when packaged food is processed.
 Eating a whole food plant-based diet allows you to get back to the basics of intuition.
-You will notice you begin to focus on the quality of food you are eating rather than the number of calories.
+With a new year detox plan rooted in plant-based nutrition, you will notice you begin to focus on the quality of food you are eating rather than the number of calories.
 Your relationship with food begins to shift from that of a “diet” to a lifestyle.

 There are so many things to set your sights on for goals in 2022.
 At YAYE, we feel confident that healthy foods for the new year and overall mental wellness will be at the top of your list — it’s at the top of ours.
 YAYE will soon release a New Year Detox Plan powered by The Conscious Cleanse (a program run by Jo Schaalman & Julie Pelaez.)
-Join us in January to experience healthy meals to start your new year!
+Join us in January to experience healthy meals for the new year!

 And remember — any obstacles ahead will be easier to tackle if you are healthy, hydrated, self-aware and grateful for the beautiful life you are living.
 Embrace it all and step into 2022 with a healthful and energetic stride.